janeligio/ctci/IX. Interview Questions/IX-Interview_Questions-1.md

 H I J    J F C

-Notes: I don't know if you can do this in place.
+Notes: I don't know if you can do this in place (I don't think so).

-**1.8 Zero Matrix**
+### 1.8 Zero Matrix

-- Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to 0.
+> Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to 0.

 In JavaScript:
 ```